grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 ### Test the entire annotation query execution flow

-In the next example, we perform an integration test where we test a plugin's entire annotation query data flow.
+In the following example, an integration test covers a plugin's entire annotation query data flow:

 :::note
 Note that the annotation query result is rendered in an Alert component starting from Grafana 11.0.0, so using the `toHaveAlert` matcher won't work in earlier versions.